jogspokoen/cv-markdown/index.md

 Build scalable API to wrap new structure for Printed products, as an integrated part of the new platform.<br>
 Automated data import process, reducing total import time from 3 days to 2.5 hours using pandas and extended ORM solution.<br>
 Developed API to provide a detailed overview of the critical part of the ordering process, combining data from different external sources, with lowest response time.<br>
-Developed and maintained several scrapers to populate information from external sources using API aside reverse-engineering and scraping technics.
+Developed and maintained several scrapers to populate information from external sources using API aside reverse-engineering and scraping technics.<br>

----

 ### **[Ginger Payments](https://www.gingerpayments.com/)** 🇳🇱 _Amsterdam, Netherlands_ `November 2016 — May 2018 (1 year 6 months)`